erickjth/simple-command-bus/README.md

 # node-command-bus
+Simple Command Bus Implementation for NodeJS.
-JS implementation of the Tactician Command Bus (PHP) https://tactician.thephpleague.com/
+It is majorly based on the Tactician Command Bus for PHP https://tactician.thephpleague.com/

 ## Run
 - `yarn install`